 South Australia will be the leading contributor to Australia becoming the world's third largest copper producer

-South Australia’s Copper Strategy outlines the plan to triple the State’s copper production to 1 million tonnes per year within the next two decades and ensure the South Australian community benefits from this increase.
+South Australia’s Copper Strategy was launched on 23 February 2016.
+The Strategy outlines the plan to triple the State’s copper production to 1 million tonnes per year within the next two decades and ensure the South Australian community benefits from this increase.

 The Copper Strategy has been a collaborative effort with input from industry, research institutions, community groups and Aboriginal representatives.

 The Strategy targets accelerating exploration and discovery, improved productivity and efficiency through innovation and maximising community engagement to guarantee continued public support for the resources sector.